What Is Extended Term Insurance and Who Should Buy It?

 Assess Your Cash Value

 Check your policy's current cash value.
-This is important because the extended term life nonforfeiture option uses this cash value to fund the term coverage.
+The extended term life nonforfeiture option uses this cash value to fund the term coverage.
 Your insurance provider can help determine how much coverage your accumulated cash can buy.

 3. 3